pharo-open-documentation/pharo-wiki/General/Baselines.md

 To manage such cases, baselines have the concept of a `Group`.
 A group is a loadable spec containing only a sub part of the project.

 They can be declared with the `#group:with:` message.
-The second parameter will define the content of the group.
+The second parameter defines the content of the group.
 The content can either be a package name, a dependency name, or even another group name.

 Example: